coq/coq/doc/sphinx/proof-engine/proof-handling.rst

    When the option is off, binders are discharged on the statement to be proved and a tactic such as :tacn:`intro` (see Section :ref:`managingthelocalcontext`) has to be used to move the assumptions to the local context.

+.. opt:: Nested Proofs Allowed

+   When turned on (it is off by default), this option enables support for nested
+   proofs: a new assertion command can be inserted before the current proof is finished, in which case Coq will temporarily switch to the proof of this *nested lemma*.
+When the proof of the nested lemma is finished (with :cmd:`Qed` or :cmd:`Defined`), its statement will be made available (as if it had been proved before starting the previous proof) and Coq will switch back to the proof of the previous assertion.

 Controlling memory usage